Observers' Guide to the Civil Service Commission

 Open Meetings Calendar and Calendar Index

-The Commission Meeting Calendar lists the issues before the CSC at each monthly open meeting.
+The Commission Meeting Calendar lists the issues before the Commission at each monthly open meeting.
 The Meeting Calendar Index describes the general order in which items will be considered during a meeting.
 A sample Commission Meeting Calendar Index is reproduced below:

 |2||Approval to Employ Retirees